Clark County Public Works manages a comprehensive bridge program that includes regular inspection and maintenance of county-owned bridges.

 In 2016-2017, the county replaced Cedar Creek Bridge, on Northeast Etna Road just south of the North Fork Lewis River in north Clark County.
 Cedar Creek Bridge was one of two weight-restricted bridges owned by the county.
 The replacement bridge opened on March 27, 2017.

-During summer 2015, a contractor working for Clark County demolished Fifth Plain Creek Bridge, on Northeast 88th Street about one-half mile east of Northeast Ward Road.
+During 2015-2016, the county replaced Fifth Plain Creek Bridge, on Northeast 88th Street about one-half mile east of Northeast Ward Road.
 Fifth Plain Creek Bridge was the last wood support bridge owned by the county.
 A replacement bridge opened on Jan.
 21, 2016.